hackclub/spade/README.md

 For compiling on both PC and Pico you'll need to convert engine.js to a .cstring file.

-If you installed entr, just run `./jsdev.sh` to update the file every time you change it.

-Otherwise: `./tools/cstringify.py engine.js > engine.js.cstring`
+Run `./jsdev.sh` to minify and update the engine.
+Keep it running to auto-update.

 ### Pico Build